SouthwestRoboticsProgramming/2016_Main_Robot/README.md

 - Add motor encoder to elevator once its on the robot.
 - Fix issues with spinner motors.
 - Add Autonomous code
+- StyleGuide

+#StyleGuide
+- We need to follow a style guide